architect/arc.codes/src/shared/en/aws/guides-multiple-aws-accounts.md

 # Multiple AWS Accounts

 It is common to accrue AWS accounts in this modern era of cloud computing.
-If you are lucky enough to have this problem: happy congratulations!
+If you are lucky enough to have this problem: congratulations!
 It is a huge privilege to wield such awesome power.

-AWS allows for multitple accounts by setting profile and region with environment variables:
+AWS allows for multiple accounts by setting profile and region with environment variables:

 - `AWS_PROFILE`
 - `AWS_REGION`